dwesterman/Convert-SplitNameValue/README.md

 The -Preview Parameter can be used to display the SplitNameValue String output as a "list" (For Debugging/Viewing)"

-The -IncludeNull Parameter can be used to output ALL object or array data even if it is null"
+The -IncludeNull Parameter can be used to output ALL object or array data even if it is null

 Here is an example of some InputData:
 ```